-They generally have a keto-friendly macronutrient profile, but they are calorically dense, so dieters should beware how much they consume.
+They’re generally a keto-friendly food, but they are calorically dense, so dieters should beware how much they consume.

 Walnuts are one of the best nuts you can eat.
 (Check out our article: Nuts And Seeds On Keto: The Pros & Cons)

 They’re typically cheaper than other varieties of nuts, they’re lower in calories, and they also boast some great health benefits.